-The Jim Murray Sports Writing Contest is funded by the Jim Murray Memorial Foundation, which changed into installed in 1999 through Linda McCoy-Murray to perpetuate Los Angeles Times Pulitzer Prize-winning sports columnist Jim Murray thru a countrywide essay competition for collegiate journalism students.
+The Jim Murray Sports Writing Contest is funded by the Jim Murray Memorial Foundation, installed in 1999 through Linda McCoy-Murray to perpetuate Los Angeles Times Pulitzer Prize-winning sports columnist Jim Murray through a countrywide essay competition for collegiate journalism students.
 The candidates must write down a tale in Murray’s fashion, which is remembered for its humor, hyperbole, and one-liners.

 Robinson’s prevailing article specializes in Cayden Cochran, former Blazer Nation quarterback who led VSU football to its 1/3 NCAA Division II National Championship title in 2012.

-“I selected this topic because here is this athlete who turned into instructed that he couldn’t be a beginning quarterback at the University of Oklahoma, his childhood dream faculty.
-He received there and became changed to huge receiver after weeks — after he had performed quarterback nearly his whole life.
+“I selected this topic because here is this athlete who had been instructed that he couldn’t be a beginning quarterback at the University of Oklahoma, his childhood dream faculty.
+He received there and became changed to a huge receiver after weeks — after he had performed as quarterback nearly his whole life.

-“Cochran knew he became meant to be a sign caller, so VSU allowed him that opportunity.
-It becomes one of the satisfactory decisions in VSU soccer history ….
-He is now a member of the VSU Athletic Hall of Fame alongside his teammates from that championship year.”
+“Cochran knew he was meant to be a sign caller, so VSU allowed him that opportunity.
+It became one of the most satisfactory decisions in VSU soccer history ….
+He is now a VSU Athletic Hall of Fame member alongside his teammates from that championship year.”

 Robinson serves as sports activities editor for The Spectator, VSU’s unbiased scholar-run newspaper, and holds a Multimedia Basics Certificate and an Editing Certificate from the Poynter Institute.
 He is a -time recipient of the Georgia Press Educational Foundation’s Otis A. Brumby II Scholarship.
 He was recently elected vice president of the Georgia College Press Association after serving as a junior board member.
 He completed an internship at the Chapel Hill News and Views all through the summer of 2017 and planned to intern with the Marietta Daily Journal this summer.